200 River Pointe Dr

 Focus area/description: State Counsel for Offenders (SCFO) provides Texas prisoners with attorneys to help with legal problems.
 HOWEVER, this is a state office that DOES NOT handle civil rights actions against the Texas Department of Criminal Justice (TDCJ) and its employees.
 Most of the services involve post-conviction relief, criminal defense of prison cases, civil commitment defense, family law issues, detainers and time credit questions.

-The offender's NAME and TDCJ # must be printed on the request or we cannot help!
+The prisoner's NAME and TDCJ # must be printed on the request or we cannot help!

 The Jailhouse Lawyers Handbook is a free resource for people in prison who want to file a federal lawsuit addressing poor conditions in prison or abuse by prison staff.
 This guide will not help challenge convictions or sentences or provide guidance on actions in state courts.
 It also has 14 appendices that provide sample complaints, legal forms, and guidance on how to reach out to journalists, among other topics.
 You can download relevant chapters of the handbook and mail them to your incarcerated loved one or request to have a copy mailed to them.